go-gitea/gitea/docs/content/doc/developers/hacking-on-gitea.en-us.md

   - To compile Gitea with CGO_ENABLED (eg: SQLite3), you might need to use [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) instead of MSYS2 gcc, because MSYS2 gcc headers lack some Windows-only CRT functions like `_beginthread`.
 - [Chocolatey package](https://chocolatey.org/packages/make).
 Run `choco install make`

 **Note**: If you are attempting to build using make with Windows Command Prompt, you may run into issues.
-The above prompts (Git bash, or MinGW) are recommended, however if you only have command prompt (or potentially PowerShell) you can set environment variables using the [set](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/set_1) command, e.g. `set TAGS=bindata`.
+The above prompts (Git bash, or MinGW) are recommended, however if you only have command prompt (or potentially PowerShell) you can set environment variables using the [set](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/set_1) command, e.g. `set TAGS=servedynamic`.

 ## Downloading and cloning the Gitea source code